Best smart speakers 2024: top voice assistant speakers tested by our experts

 The arrival of the Era range is also good news for Sonos bargain hunters, as it has meant a significant price drop for slightly older models like this One.
 A five-star Sonos speaker at a discount is a sharp investment, after all.

-Read the full Sonos One review
+Read our full Sonos One review

-What to look for in a new smart speaker
+How to choose a smart speaker

 The first thing to consider is compatibility.
 Many smart speakers are platform agnostic, so they'll work with both Android and iOS devices, but the Apple HomePod Mini isn't much use without an iPhone or Apple OS device to set it up.